Nacroni/py_platform/README.md

 #### Android info : `-a`, `--android`

+> [!IMPORTANT]
+> Not every Python version supports this argument.

 This argument shows the output of `platform.android_ver()`.

-> [!IMPORTANT]
-> Not every Python version supports this.

 - **`platform.android_ver()`** / **Version**: Shows the version of Android you are running.